neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 06 - Chatbot/README.md

-# Lab 6 - Generative AI Chatbot
+# Lab 06 - Chatbot
 To do - clean this up so it walks through like a lab.

 Exercise here: [chatbot.ipynb](chatbot.ipynb)